pnnl/ruleset-checking-tool/docs/ruleset_functions/check_purchased_chw_hhw.md

 1. For purchased heating, another option is to check if SHW uses purchased heating.
 If not and RMR has external fluid source, then assume purchased heating is used for space heating.

-2. Pending question on baseboard, radiant system, active beams in zone, whether these use reheat_from_loop or is part of an HVAC system, and whether terminal has cooling output.
+2. Pending question on baseboard, radiant system, whether these are terminal or an HVAC system.